Create and work with workspaces

 On the home page (Keyboard: Ctrl + 0, H) choose the workspace you want to use.

-In Source Control Explorer, choose the workspace the workspace you want to work in.
+In Source Control Explorer, choose the workspace you want to work in.

 Work from the command prompt